 The mechanism responsible for processing actions on secure messagesThe program is equipped with the mechanism that processes actions on secure messages keeping their encryption undamaged and digital sign valid.

 Centralized desktop and remote management:No matter where you are, you can access the management console from any machine equipped with the program's Administration Panel and manage the rules for the whole organization.

-Real-time settings replication between many instances of the program in multi-server environments.If your company uses several Exchange servers processing mail (equipped in Hub Transport or Mailbox role), you can be sure that settings defined within the program are constantly up-to-date what assures smooth and uninterrupted mail flow.
+Real-time settings replication between many instances of the program in multi-server environments.If your company uses several Exchange servers processing mail (with the Mailbox role installed), you can be sure that settings defined within the program are constantly up-to-date what assures smooth and uninterrupted mail flow.

 Rule scheduling featureThis option enables setting the time frames for rules to trigger the actions.
 Thanks to this solution rules may be activated in the custom time frames and various recurrence patterns.

 Support for email aliasesIf within your company there are users with multiple email aliases, the Administrator of the program can set up different rules to be applied depending on what aliases are used.